Azure-Samples/openai-end-to-end-basic/README.md

    The deployment can take about eight minutes to create.
 To check on the process, navigate to the **Deployments** screen using the navigation on the left rail.
 Eventually, 'ept-chat-deployment' will be on this list with a State of 'Succeeded'.
 Do not advance in these step until that is complete.

+### 5. Test the deployed Prompt flow from Azure AI Studio

+1. Click on the deployment name, 'ept-chat-deployment'.

+1. Click on the **Test** tab.

+1. Verify the managed online endpoint is working by asking a similar question that you did from the Prompt flow screen.

 TODO: Stopped here.
-There seems to be an issue.
-I get this from online 'test' endpoint and also from a local REST client.

-> Access denied to list workspace secret due to invalid authentication.
-Please ensure you have gain RBAC role 'Azure Machine Learning Workspace Connection Secrets Reader' for current workspace, and wait for a few minutes to make sure the new role takes effect.

-### 5. Publish the chat front-end web app
+### 6. Publish the chat front-end web app

 The baseline architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
 This approach has many benefits, including eliminating file lock conflicts when deploying.